How Did the Soviet Union Feel About the Berlin Wall?

 The Soviet Union’s Motives for the Berlin Wall

-conditions within the Eastern Bloc. - Propaganda: The Berlin Wall was also useful in promoting the Soviet Union’s narrative and
+- Propaganda: The same, for example, that explained the Berlin Wall as also useful for promoting the Soviet narrative and

 Public Perception in the Soviet Union

-communism from Western influence. - Humanitarian Concerns: However, not all Soviet citizens supported the wall.
+- Humanitarian Problems: Nevertheless, not all Soviet people believed in the need for a wall.
 Some individuals

-suffered from the consequences of the division.
+suffered the after effects of the partition.

 Reactions from Soviet Allies